Ohio Turnpike Toll.com

 Can I share my E-ZPass between vehicles?+

 You can move it between vehicles registered to the same account.
-Moving it to a vehicle of a different class without updating the account triggers Toll By Plate billing at the cash rate.
+Moving it to a vehicle of a different class without updating the account can lead to plate-based billing at the unpaid-toll rate, which is higher than both the E-ZPass and cash rates.

 Payment and violations